DataWeightsAndCombination

 # In CASA

 These combined data with correct relative weights are now ready for imaging.
-See https://casaguides.nrao.edu/index.php?title=M100_Band3_Combine_4.3 for more on the imaging in CASA 4.3.
+See M100_Band3_Combine for more on the imaging.

 Example of Correcting Weights Using Option 3 (statwt)

 As mentioned above in the Option 3 statwt caveats, it is essential to avoid strong line channels when calculating the statistics.
-What is meant by strong?
-At minimum, if you can see it in a uvplot it should not be included.
-The easiest way to check is to make a plot of the uv-data in channel space.
+At minimum, if you can see a line in a uvplot it should not be included.
+The easiest way to check is to make a plot of the uv-data vs channel with plotms.

 # In CASA